Elevation - 42 of 41

 Elevation FAQs - 41 Found

-The Shuttle Radar Topography Mission (SRTM) digital elevation dataset was collected by a modified radar system that flew on board the Space Shuttle Endeavor in February 2000, using a technique known as Interferometric Synthetic Aperture Radar (IfSAR) to generate the most complete high-resolution digital topographic dataset of the earth.
+Shuttle Radar Topography Mission (SRTM) digital elevation data were collected by a modified radar system that flew on board the Space Shuttle Endeavour in February 2000, using a technique known as Interferometric Synthetic Aperture Radar (ifsar) to generate the most complete high-resolution digital topographic dataset of the earth.
 SRTM data were collected for approximately 80% of the earth's surface.
-Read more about the mission at the SRTM homepage: http://srtm.usgs.gov/index.php.
+Read more about the mission at the SRTM home page.

-Many of these source data that contribute to the NED are collected at much higher resolutions and have much greater inherent accuracies than the SRTM data.
-While source data are continually collected and used to update the NED layers, some source datasets pre-date the SRTM.
-Therefore, localized variations in elevations and geographic features are evident when comparing the NED data and SRTM data.
+Source datasets that contribute to 3DEP DEMs are collected at much higher resolutions and have much greater inherent accuracies than SRTM data.
+While source data are continually collected and used to update the 3DEP standard DEMs, some source datasets pre-date the SRTM data.
+Therefore, localized variations in elevations and geographic features are evident when comparing 3DEP and SRTM data.

-The chart below shows differences between the NED and SRTM data collections:
+The chart below shows differences between 3DEP DEM and SRTM data collections:

 1924 - Present